wecacuee/ECE417-F25-Mobile-Robots/tutorials/00-jetbot/ECE417_ 03-First ROS nodes, Wireguard VPN and DDS.md

 <this will print jetbot_wireguard_privatekey>
 ```

+Do not repeat the above commands.
+You do not want to generate new private
+keys once they are generated.

 To get jetbot’s public key, run the following on the jetbot in the `~/.config/wg` directory

 ```shell